sivakar12/copy-queue/README.md

   - Or, you can start the next while copying is in progress and all operations slow done.
 - Too many windows are open.
 You go back and forth.
 Context switching is mentally taxing.

+Here, we make choosing source, choosing destination and running the copying independent operations.
+Operations are added to the queue.
+Only one operation runs at one point.

 ## How to run

+Installers are available at [releases page](https://github.com/sivakar12/copy-queue/releases)

 To run in development mode, use
 `npm run tauri dev`